Jah4god1/Create-codequiz-wk4/README.md

 # Create-codequiz-wk4
-Using web API's create code quiz
+Using  API's  to create code quiz